Professional registration

-As part of the pledge to the Technician Commitment, the University has allocated a budget to support the first year of fees for all our technicians that undertake professional registration.
+As part of the pledge to the Technician Commitment, the University has allocated a budget to support the first year of fees for all our technical professionals that undertake professional registration.
 Here you can learn about what professional registration is and how you can apply.
-Also available is information on the organisations involved such as the Science Council, Engineering Council and approved licenced professional bodies.
+Also available is information on the organisations involved such as the Science Council, Engineering Council, plus information on their approved licenced professional bodies.

 What is professional registration?